 NO2NP treats the privacy of its supporters and others very seriously.
 This notice explains how we collect, use, and protect personal data.

-The No to Named Persons Campaign (“NO2NP”) is the data controller and processor for the purpose of data shared with us.
-As a not-for-profit association of organisations and individuals, the campaign is managed by a committee consisting of Ms Alison Preuss, Dr Stuart Waiton, The Christian Institute, and CARE (Christian Action Research & Education).
-However, no member of the management committee is able to use any of the campaign data for their own use.
+The No to Named Persons Campaign (“NO2NP”) is the data controller for the purpose of data shared with us.
+The campaign is an association consisting of Ms Alison Preuss, Dr Stuart Waiton, The Christian Institute, and CARE (Christian Action Research & Education).
 The Christian Institute is responsible for data compliance by the campaign.

 How we obtain and use personal information